tarkalabs/tarka-ui-kit-ios/Localization/README.md

 5. Now the file `Localizable` will be expandable.
 If you expand it, you can see separate files for each language

-6. Localize the strings that provided in `Localizable` file of UIShowcase app under Resources folder, with appropriate languages in your localizable file
+6. Localize the strings that provided in `Localizable` file of `UI Showcase` app under Resources folder, with appropriate languages in your localizable file

 7. You are done with localization.
 Now change the language and run the app